BMW Check Brake Fluid Level | Reset Brake Warning

 - Brake Fluid message on iDrive

 - The brake fluid level is too low.
-Reduced braking efficiency.
+It can cause reduced braking efficiency.
 Stop the vehicle carefully.
 Please contact the nearest BMW dealer.

 What you will need